 When we began our homesteading journey, we asked the same questions.
+Is it possible to homestead in an apartment?
+And if it was, then what did homesteading even mean?

 Our apartment was within walking distance of downtown, in a rough, low income area of a large Canadian city.
 Converted from an old parking garage, that basement unit lacked almost any natural light but made up for it in ants and mice.